montague/blirb/README.md

     task "description of task (this is what the student reads)", %{
-      code that will be eval'd to test if the task has been passed }
+      code that will be eval'd to test if the task has been passed }, %{
+      code that, when eval'd, will cause the above test code to pass }